New Student Requirements

 - Personal essay – one page essay outlining why you want to be a dental hygienist

-- Complete required health evaluation forms by August 1, 2018.
+- Complete required health evaluation forms by August 1 of your entering year.

 - Attend WVU New Student Orientation on one of the dates provided by the Dental Hygiene program.